-“Perfectionist tends to conjure up an immaculate vision of how things should be.
+Perfectionists tend to conjure up an immaculate vision of how things should be.
 So when it’s time to get to work, they become extremely detail oriented, start to obsess about every single thing, get weighed down by every problem, and get caught up by the need to create everything perfectly.
-Over time, the “pain” of such intricate attention becomes too painful, and this subsequently leads to procrastination — putting off a task to get some relief, but is in actual fact pushing away the pain that they create with each task.” – Personal Excellence
+Over time, the “pain” of such intricate attention becomes too painful, and this subsequently leads to procrastination — putting off a task to get some relief, but is in actual fact pushing away the pain that they create with each task. – Personal Excellence

-A lot of shyness comes from being unfamiliar with social situations.
+A lot of shyness comes from fear of the unknown.
 Learn how to visualize yourself in different scenarios, talking to people.
 This will give you more confidence to speak since you’ve already ‘been there’ in your mind.

 Focus on the person in front of you to reduce your social anxiety.
 A lot of shyness comes down to being self absorbed and only thinking about ourselves.
 Show interest in the person in front of you; what does she do?
 Why does she do it?